How to become a childminder

 Premises to host children

-You will a need a house or flat with enough space to host and look after multiple children – a good garden is normally a selling point for many childminders.
-It also helps to be near local primary schools, too, as you are likely to drop off and pick up any older children from school as part of your role as a childminder.
+You will need a house or flat with enough space to host and look after multiple children – a good garden is normally a selling point for many childminders.
+It also helps to be near local primary schools, too, as part of your role is likely to involve dropping off and picking up any older children from school.

 Experienced in childcare

-Part of your role will be teaching children under five basic literacy, numeracy and other skills – essentially fulfilling the role of a parent – so you should have previous experience of looking after children.
-“Experience is important,” explains Tiddly Winks founder Burton:
+Part of your role will be teaching children under five basic literacy, numeracy, and other skills – essentially fulfilling the role of a parent, and preparing them for school – so you should ideally have previous experience of looking after children.

 Good organisation and administration skills

 You should also be aware that childminding is not babysitting.
-Despite becoming a childminder having less requirements than opening a nursery, you will have to undergo a rigorous and long-winded registration process and the teaching element requires you to keep ongoing assessment records for children under five.
+Despite becoming a childminder having less requirements than opening a nursery, you will still have to undergo a rigorous and long-winded registration process, as well as keep records about the children in your care.

 Childminding legal requirements

-To become a registered childminder, you will need to register on one or both of the following Ofsted registers:
+To become a registered childminder in England, you will need to register on one or both of the following Ofsted registers:

-- The Early Years Register – it is compulsory to register on this if you will be caring for young children up to reception-school age.
+- The Early Years Register – it is compulsory to register on this if you will be caring for young children up to the age of five

-- The Childcare Register – this is compulsory if you are caring for children aged five to seven years.
+- The Childcare Register – this is compulsory if you are caring for children aged five to eight years old